thehapax/bitshares.foundation/_workers/2019-02-reference-faucet.md

 As of January 10th, BitShares Europe has registered **over 100,000 accounts** for the BitShares Community.
 Of those, almost **500 accounts upgraded** to life-time member.
+Since over 100,000 BTS have already been paid to the reference faucet as part of the referral program, no additional funding to operate the faucet is expected.
 Greater details are provided [online](https://bitshares.eu/referral/onboarding/onboarding.bitshares.foundation).

 ## Deliverables & Conditions